binghui0109/Manual_GPT/README.md

 # Chatbot for Technical Support and Document Retrieval

-This is a Python script that implements a chatbot capable of providing technical support and retrieving information from manuals using OpenAI's GPT-3.5 model.
-The chatbot can answer questions based on the content of PDF manuals and provide relevant information.
+This is a Python prototype to use OpenAI model to generate response based on user prompt and your own files.

 ## Features